duckdb/duckdb-web/_posts/2023-07-07-python-udf.md

 ### Built-In Python Vs PyArrow
-To benchmark these UDF types , we create UDFs that take an integral column as input, add one to each value, and return the result.
+To benchmark these UDF types, we create UDFs that take an integral column as input, add one to each value, and return the result.
 The code used for this benchmark section can be found [here](https://gist.github.com/pdet/ebd201475581756c29e4533a8fa4106e).

 ```python
 import pyarrow.compute as pc